 20F- 6.1 IGNITION SYSTEM, SMS 602 Crate Engine

-20F- 6.4 STARTER- Only OEM type mini starters are permitted.
-Must be in Stock OEM position and be operative at all times.
+20F- 6.4 STARTER- Stock OEM type (full size or mini-starter) only.
+Must be in stock position and operate at all times.

-20F- 6.5 BATTERY- The battery must be located in an enclosed battery box.
-It may be installed anywhere in between the front spindle and the front firewall, but no further back than to have the front surface of the battery flush with the firewall, or in front of the rear axle housing behind the rear firewall.
-The battery must be completely closed / sealed off from the driver’s compartment.
-The battery box must be mounted inside the outer edge of the frame rails and must not extend below the bottom of the frame rail.
-Any battery that maybe changed/installed during the race must be installed securely in the battery box.
-Only one 12-volt Gel or Glass Mat type battery with a minimum weight of 17 lbs. must be used.
+20F- 6.5 BATTERY- The battery must be located in an enclosed battery box, complete with a cover.
+It may be installed under the hood area behind the front spindles, in the front firewall, or in front of the rear axle housing behind the rear firewall.
+The battery must be completely closed / sealed off on the driver side of the firewall.
+The battery box must be mounted between the frame rails and must not extend below the bottom of the frame rail.
+Any battery change that happens during competition must be installed in the battery box.
+One (1) 12-volt Gel or Glass Mat type battery with a minimum weight of 17lbs. is mandatory.

 20F- 6.7 ACCESSORIES- Onboard computers, automated electronics, recording devices, or digital readout gauges of any kind are not permitted.